Get News & Updates Directly To Your Inbox

-The Environmental Protection Agency (EPA) created a national, standardized system to report and forecast daily air quality.
+Today, a national system reports daily air quality.
 The Air Quality Index (AQI) tracks the most common air pollutants controlled under the Clean Air Act.

 All schools should monitor their local air pollution daily.
 It’s easy to do.
 Check www.airnow.gov/ for color-coded ratings in your area.

-One of the first steps to help students breathe easier at school is to create an action plan for high pollution days.
+Help students breathe easier at school with an action plan for high pollution days.
 During red and orange days, schools should:

 When school administrators, parents and students all know about the effects of air pollution, they can work together to better manage risks and symptoms.

-Many communities are exposed to pollution from nearby factories and power plants that can release harmful chemicals into the air.
-Diesel exhaust fumes, agricultural burning, crop dusting and forest fires can also make breathing difficult for all students.
-As a result, schools should monitor local health departments and air pollution control agencies.
+Many communities are exposed to pollution.
+Nearby factories and power plants can release harmful chemicals into the air.
+Diesel exhaust fumes, agricultural burning, crop dusting and forest fires can make breathing difficult for all students.
+Schools should monitor local health departments and air pollution control agencies.

-For students with known sensitivities, it’s best for each child to learn how to minimize their exposure to outdoor air pollution.
-An asthma action plan should note the child’s known triggers – including air pollutants.
-Activities and exposure can then be adjusted on high pollution days.
-For students with asthma symptoms, schools can help confirm air pollution triggers and share the info with parents and the child’s doctor.
+It’s best for each child to learn how to minimize their exposure to outdoor air pollution.
+For kids with asthma, an asthma action plan lists their known triggers.
+Activities and exposure can be adjusted on high pollution days.
+For students with asthma symptoms, schools can help confirm triggers and share info with parents.

-Here are some helpful reference materials from the American Lung Association:
+Here are some helpful materials from the American Lung Association:

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.